ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Otherwise, the Group Manager creates a new group-configuration resource, accessible to the Administrator at /manage/GROUPNAME, where GROUPNAME is the name of the OSCORE group as either indicated in the parameter 'group_name' of the request or uniquely assigned by the Group Manager.
 The group-collection resource is also accordingly updated.

 The operation of creating the new group-configuration resource and accordingly updating the group-collection resource MUST be atomic.
+That is, until the request processing fails, or the group-configuration resource is fully created and the values of its parameters set, the following applies.

+* The group-configuration resource MUST NOT be accessible through other operations.

+* The group-collection resource MUST NOT be updated to reflect the presence of the new group-configuration resource.

+When the group-collection resource is eventually updated to reflect the presence of the new group-configuration resource, this update MUST NOT be interrupted by other updates to the group-collection resource due to the creation or deletion of group-configuration resources.

-The value of the status parameter 'rt' is set to "core.osc.gconf".
+In the newly created group-configuration resource, the value of the status parameter 'rt' is set to "core.osc.gconf".
 The values of other parameters specified in the request are used as group configuration information for the newly created OSCORE group.

 If the request specifies the parameter 'gid_reuse' encoding the CBOR simple value `true` (0xf5) and the Group Manager does not support the reassignment of OSCORE Group ID values (see {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), then the Group Manager sets the value of the 'gid_reuse' status parameter in the group-configuration resource to the CBOR simple value `false` (0xf4).